 - Students are responsible for their own travel arrangements to and from Washington DC.
-Students must arrive at UCDC on 5 January 2014 and hopefully will join the group for a first meal together that evening.
-Students will begin their placements on 6 January.
+Students must arrive at UCDC on 4 January 2015.
+Students will begin their placements on 5 January.

-- Two compulsory pre-departure sessions will be held on 16 October and 25 November 2013.
+- Two compulsory pre-departure sessions will be held on TBC.

-- The full program fees are due no later than 16 November 2013.
+- The full program fees are due no later than TBC.

-- Students are responsible for additional costs including visas, return airfares and transfers, comprehensive travel insurance, food and entertainment costs and any other associated costs.
+- Students are responsible for additional costs including visas, return airfares and transfers, ??food and entertainment and any other associated costs.